rtrppl/orgrr/readme.md

 ### Origin story

 Orgrr is an almost feature-complete replica of the core functionality of [org-roam v1](https://github.com/org-roam/org-roam-v1) built using [ripgrep](https://github.com/BurntSushi/ripgrep) (rg), a lot of regex and hashtables.
 It does recognize alternative note titles (`#+roam_alias`) and tags (`#+roam_tags`) as introduced by org-roam.
 Orgrr currently only works with [org-files](https://orgmode.org) (i.e. files ending in .org).

+A crucial difference between org-roam and orgrr is the use of databases.
+Orgrr only relies on rg to update it's data about org-files and their meta-data.
+I have about 3000 notes and the speed between org-roam and orgrr is comparable.

 This is a very basic package to address my needs.
 If you are interested in a less minimalist and more comprehensive note taking experience you may want to check out [org-roam](https://www.orgroam.com), [Denote](https://github.com/protesilaos/denote) or [ZK](https://github.com/localauthor/zk).